Mortgage for Self Employed in Ontario

 Canadalend.com not affected by strict mortgage rules

 Canada’s tighter lending rules only impact those who turn to Canada’s big banks.
-Non-traditional lenders like Canadalend.com, are not bound by the same mortgage rules.
+Non-traditional lenders that work with Canadalend.com, are not bound by the same mortgage rules as the big banks.
 That’s a fact that’s becoming more evident to an increasingly larger percentage of the population.

 A growing number of Canadians are turning to mortgage brokers like Canadalend.com who work with private mortgage lenders for their no-income verification mortgages in the Greater Toronto Area.
 Upwards of 10% of all mortgages originate with non-traditional lenders.
 That share of the market has grown significantly since the 2008-2009 recession.